-The Institutional Animal Care and Use Committee (IACUC) ensures that all vertebrate animals involved in teaching or research at Washington State University receive ethical and humane care and treatment.
+The Institutional Animal Care and Use Committee (IACUC) ensures that all vertebrate animals involved in teaching or research under the direction of Washington State University receive ethical and humane care and treatment.
 Washington State University is an AAALAC accredited institution that operates under the USDA Registration 91-R-0002 and PHS Assurance D16-00303 (A3485-01).

 What the IACUC does

 Oversight to protect animals

 The IACUC reviews all WSU research and teaching activities involving live vertebrate animals.
 These studies must have the IACUC’s approval before they can begin.

 The committee has the authority to approve, require changes in order to secure approval, or withhold approval of proposed studies.
 The IACUC also has the authority to suspend, active studies that fail to meet rigorous standards set forth by University policies and federal regulations.

 It also has the responsibility to do the following: